vczoika/vczoika/README.md

 ## Hi!
 Welcome to my github profile!

-> Talk is cheap.
-Show me the code.

 ### I’m currently learning Java and Web Development (Focusing on JS Frameworks for now.).